Harry Potter and the Goblet of Fire (film): Music

 John Williams, who had scored the first three Harry Potter films, could not return for the fourth instalment due to a busy schedule.
 Patrick Doyle, who had worked with Newell on Into the West and Donnie Brasco, replaced him as composer.
 The initial request was that Doyle would be working with Williams' material, but eventually only "Hedwig's Theme", the leitmotif of the series, remained from the previous scores.
 Pulp lead singer Jarvis Cocker, who was even reported to score the film, was one of the musicians invited by Doyle, with whom he had worked in the Great Expectations soundtrack, to write a song for a wizard rock band.
-Once Doyle chose Cocker's composition, he and other British musicians such as Jonny Greenwood and Philip Selway of Radiohead were picked to play the fictional band, both performing songs for the soundtrack and having cameo roles in the film.
+Once Doyle chose Cocker's composition, he and other British musicians such as Jonny Greenwood and Philip Selway of Radiohead were picked to play the fictional band Weird Sisters, both performing songs for the soundtrack and having cameo roles in the film.